PawanKumar18/PawanKumar18/README.md

 I am a highly skilled software engineer with expertise in full-stack web development and machine learning.
 With a 4.0 GPA in my MS in Computer Science from Northeastern University and 2 years of industry experience at Publicis Sapient, I have delivered high-quality solutions using technologies such as React, Node.js, Spring Boot, AWS, and Machine Learning.

-## Expertise :briefcase:
+## Expertise 🚀:

 ### Software Development (2 years) :computer:

-- Build things from scratch or re-build existing systems
-- Full Stack Web Development (mostly Back-end)
-- DevOps for any kind of organisation
+* 2 years of software development experience
+* Skilled in building and revamping systems
+* Proficient in full-stack web development with a focus on back-end
+* Experienced in implementing DevOps practices
-- Continous integration, deployment and delivery
+* Strong background in continuous integration, deployment, and delivery

 ### Machine Learning (2 years) :bulb:

-- Data Engineering and Processing
-- Build, Validate, Deploy and Scale Machine Learning/Deep Learning models
-- ML Ops
+* Proficient in advanced model development, including neural nets, NLP, CNNs, collaborative filtering, and random forests.
+* Skilled in deploying and scaling machine learning models for seamless integration with real-world applications.
+* Expertise in deep learning, including backpropagation, MLP, autoencoders.
+* Familiarity with advanced techniques such as accelerated SGD, ResNets, DDPM, dropout, mixed precision training, attention mechanisms, transformers, super-resolution, and latent diffusion.

-## Skills :wrench:
+## Technical Skills :wrench:

 - Programming Languages: Javascript, Java, C++, Python, Kotlin
 - Web Development:  React, NodeJS, REST API, GraphQL, JQuery, CSS,Spring Boot